 APA currently recognizes 10 different personality disorders that are divided into three separate clusters.
 The clusters are identified by the major driving factor of the personality disorder.

 Personality disorders are very chronic, rigid, and dysfunctional approaches to dealing with others and the challenges of life in general.
 These disorders typically begin to appear in late childhood or early adolescence.
 They are often very resistant to change even if they are extremely dysfunctional.

 Research studies have suggested that the type of personality disorder may influence comorbidity for a particular type of substance abuse.
 For instance, alcohol is the most common substance of abuse with personality disorders.
 Estimates suggest that 22 to 78 percent of individuals with personality disorders may have a co-occurring alcohol use disorder.

 Other types of substance use disorders are also common in individuals diagnosed with personality disorders, including stimulant use disorders, prescription medication abuse, and others.

-Attention deficit hyperactivity disorder (ADHD) is a disorder that has three very separate and different subtypes.
+Attention-deficit hyperactivity disorder (ADHD) has three very separate and different subtypes.

 - One subtype consists of individuals who primarily have difficulties paying attention but are not hyperactive.